egberts/egberts.github.io-src/content/articles/openssh-options-ways.md

 For ease of reading this article, we start with most common side of SSH protocol, the client-side.

-Both sides share many similar use of incorporating a setting.
+Both sides share many similar uses of incorporating a setting.

 ## By Scope - SSH Client Configuration